thejasvibr/bat_beamshapes/docs/source/index.rst

 Models to be implemented
 ~~~~~~~~~~~~~~~~~~~~~~~~
 * Rectangular cap of a sphere
-* Any others of potential relevance?
+* Any others of potential relevance -- suggest!

 Package under active development